PhD, Counseling Psychology, Andrews University, 1989

 BA, Elementary Education, Pacific Union College, 1975

 In addition to teaching, Nancy is a fully licensed psychologist maintaining a part-time private practice in the community.
 This experience enhances her teaching and supervising abilities with students who are psychologists or counselors-in-training.
 She is published in the areas of family life, racial issues, mindfulness and mental health, mental health issues within the lives of students in the classroom for teachers, and the power of self-talk.
-Her research interests include understanding diversity, the affect of values and beliefs on multicultural relations, and the ethical training of counselors.
+Her research interests also include understanding diversity, the affect of values and beliefs on multicultural relations.